Zinsco: History

 In 1973, Martin Zinsmeyer sold the Zinsco Electric Company to GTE-Sylvania.
 During that ownership, the product line remained the same, with new labeling and branding, while dropping the “Magnatrip” label.
 In 1978, the line changed names again, and was re-labeled Challenger.

 By 1981, GTE-Sylvania divested itself of the electrical distribution business and sold off its product lines and manufacturing facilities.
 The Challenger line, mostly manufactured at the time in Jackson, Mississippi, was sold to a former officer of GTE, who used the Challenger name as the name of his new company, Challenger Electrical Equipment Corporation.

 The new Challenger Brand immediately ceased production of any new Zinsco frame panels and load-centers, but still produced the re-branded Zinsco circuit breaker line.
 Challenger concentrated on a new line of panel equipment using the same bus configuration proven with Murray, Crouse-Hinds, and others.
 But, from 1982 until 1994, the 200-amp service panels used a Zinsco frame main breaker.
 Challenger flourished through the 80s, and was eventually received by Westinghouse in a multi-asset deal, in order for Westinghouse to sell its remaining electrical manufacturing facilities to Eaton Corporation in 1994.
 Both Challenger and Thomas & Betts (T&B) had manufacturing facilities in Mississippi, where T&B received the Zinsco circuit breaker molds.
 T&B then continued to fabricate and sell the breakers under their own label, tripling the price at that time, from about $7.00 for the popular R-38 twin breaker to $19.00.
 T&B would eventually close the Zinsco circuit breaker production altogether in 2005.
-Today, Connecticut Electric continues making Zinsco replacement aluminum bus kits and breakers.
+Today, Connecticut Electric continues making Zinsco replacement tin coated copper bus bar kits and breakers.